Darinka, Princess of Montenegro: Princess of Montenegro

 She married Danilo I on 12 January 1855 at Njeguši.
 They had one daughter, Princess Olga.
-Since Montenegro had been a principality ruled exclusively by the Prince-Bishops, Darinka was the first Montenegrin Princess consort, dating back to the time of the Crnojević dynasty.

 The marriage took place after he had made the theocracy Montenegro into a monarchy by renouncing his title as Prince Bishop of Montenegro for the title and position of Sovereign Prince of Montenegro.
-Darinka thus became the first Princess Consort of Montenegro, and the hostess of the first modern genuine princely court formed in Cetinje, named the Biljarda palace, after its central room with a billiard table, the favorite game of Petar II Petrović Njegoš, Montenegro’s former ruler.
-Russia initially opposed the marriage, fearing her eventual influence at court, especially given her origins as a native of the Austro-Hungarian Empire.
+Darinka thus became the first Princess of Montenegro, and the hostess of the first court formed in Montenegro.

 Darinka are known to have introduced many Western European customs in Montenegro, which was a very traditional society at this time period.
-She could speak Latin, French, Russian, German, Serbian and Italian, and encouraged Danilo to communicate with her in French and Russian.
-She dressed in French fashion, brought her own Western European staff and furniture to the Princely Residence in Cetinje, and arranged court functions to which her guests were invited to dance the waltz to foreign music, and she entertained them by playing the piano.
-She established a new protocol at court, requiring invitations for all attendees, which marked a significant change from earlier, more informal traditions.
-This was normal in the upper class life of Europe but new in Montenegro, and the Princess was both admired for the glamour she brought, as well as resented as vain and accused of draining the state treasury with her extravagance.
+She could speak Latin, French, Russian, and Italian, and encouraged Danilo to learn French and Russian.
+She dressed in French fashion, brought her own Western European staff and furniture to the Princely Residence in Cetinje, and arranged court functions to which her guests were invited to dance the waltz to foreign music, and she entertained them playing the piano.
+This was normal in the upper class life of Western Europe but new in Montenegro, and Darinka was both admired for the glamour she brought, as well as resented as vain and accused of draining the state treasury with her extravagance.
 She is said to have introduced the umbrella to Montenegro.
-She gave Montenegro a cosmetic polish of Western Europe by convincing Danilo to abolish traditional Medieval customs such as displaying the severed heads of enemies on the city square.
+She gave Montenegro a cosmetic polish of Western Europe by convincing Damilo to abolish traditional Medieval customs such as displaying the severed heads of enemies on the square.

 The marriage was described as happy but full of jealousy.
 Danilo was described as deeply in love with Darinka and affected by a jealous temperament, and there were rumours that Danilo challenged and killed men who were rumoured to be the lovers of Darinka, among them his own personal friend Savo Đurašković.
-Danilo respected Darinka's diplomatic ability and asked her for advice in state affairs, and she was kept under watch by Russia, who was the biggest financial contributor to Montenegro and suspected her for influencing his policy towards the Russian Empire because she was labelled as a great Francophile.
+Danilo respected Darinka's diplomatic ability and asked her for advice in state affairs, and she was kept under watch by Russia, who was the biggest financial contributor to Russia and suspected her for influencing his policy toward Russia because she was a Francophile.